ericgj/groem/README.markdown

 - **Notification**

     #  trigger notify and callbacks
-    response =  app.notify(:started, 'XYZ has started!')
+    app.notify(:started, 'XYZ has started!')

+    # trigger notify with 'ad-hoc' callback
+    # -- with different settings than defined in app.register
+    app.notify(:finished, 'ABC has finished!',
+               :callback => {:type => 'ad-hoc',
+                             :target => 'www.my-callback-url.com'}
+              )

-    #  trigger notify and handle synchronous responses
+    #  trigger notify and handle responses
     app.notify(:finished, 'ABC has finished!') do |response|
       response.ok? { # handle OK response }
       response.error?  { # handle any ERROR response }
       response.error?(400) { # handle ERROR 400 (not authorized) response }
     end

-    # you could also do this simply
+    # you could also do this outside of the block
     response = app.notify(:finished, 'ABC has finished!')
     response.ok? { # handle OK response }
     response.error?  { # handle any ERROR response }
     response.error?(400) { # handle ERROR 400 (not authorized) response }

-    # trigger notify with 'ad-hoc' callback
-    # (not defined in app.register)
-    app.notify(:finished, 'ABC has finished!',
-               :callback => {:type => 'ad-hoc',
-                             :target => 'www.my-callback-url.com'}
-              )

 - **Callbacks**